Treatment Approach

 Patient Care and Treatment Cost

 Dr. Thomas ensures exceptional personalized care by limiting his practice to no more than 50 patients, in contrast to the typical oncology practice of 250-500 patients.
 This focused approach allows for both individualized attention and ongoing research to optimize patient outcomes.
 The treatment approach described above requires close medical oversight by Dr. Thomas.
 Following an initial physical examination in his office, patients commence their treatment.
 Monthly follow-up appointments are scheduled and can be conducted through telemedicine or in-person visits.
 Patients enjoy unrestricted email access to Dr. Thomas throughout their treatment, ensuring they receive continuous and responsive support.
+Treatment progress is closely monitored by obtaining tumor markers and imaging (CT, MRI, or PET/CT) every three months.

 References